 • Providing customised briefings for those undertaking challenging projects in the Sahara.

 If you think I can help you on something similar, please get in touch.
 In many cases the feasibility of your project – or whether you even need me to help with your goals – can be established in a couple of emails.
-Otherwise my fees are modest and include ongoing support following an initial meeting.
+Otherwise, my fees include ongoing support following an initial meeting.

 Expedition reports and presentations